sarusso/Reyns/README.md

 * `conf`: the run conf file to use.

 ## Instances
-DockerOps introduces the concept of *instances* of the same Docker container (or DockerOps service): this is just a naming convention and does not modify in any way how Docker works, but it is an useful logical separation.
+Reyns introduces the concept of *instances* of the same Docker container (or Reyns service): this is just a naming convention and does not modify in any way how Docker works, but it is an useful logical separation.
 For example you can have a service running in two instances (i.e. nodeA and nodeB).

-A DockerOps instance can be of five `instance_type `: **standard**, **published**, **persistent**, **master** and **debug**.
-The following table summarize the default propertied for the instances types, but no one prevents you from specifying custom settings (command line arguments have the highest possible priority in DockerOps)
+A Reyns instance can be of five `instance_type `: **standard**, **published**, **persistent**, **master** and **debug**.
+The following table summarize the default propertied for the instances types, but no one prevents you from specifying custom settings (command line arguments have the highest possible priority in Reyns)

 | Instance name | Intance type| linked | publish ports | persistent data | persisten opt | persistent log | interactive | prestartup executed|
 |---------------|-------------|:------:|:-------------:|:---------------:|:-------------:|:--------------:|:-----------:|:------------------:|